influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/python.md

 ```
 {{% caption %}}[@influxdata/iot-python-app ./api/devices.py get_device() line 31](https://github.com/influxdata/iot-python-api/blob/main/api/devices.py#L31){{% /caption %}}

-Create a `QueryApi` instance.
-The `QueryApi` instance queries records from a
+Create a `QueryApi` instance that queries records from devices bucket using Flux.
-specified bucket using Flux.
-To generate the Flux query, set the bucket
+Create a query template that:
-information, range, and query filter.
-This query will filter on `_measurement`
+1. Retrieves the device bucket ID to query from the application configuration.
-value, `deviceauth`, and searches for any device_id that matches the passed in
+2. Queries the `deviceauth` measurement.
-device_id.
-Add clause to search for `_field`s that do not contain `token` as a
+3. Filters points by a specified device ID.
-value.
+4. Filters out points with the `token` field.

 ```python
 device_filter = f'r.deviceId == "{device_id}" and r._field != "token"'